 * Click here for rating key

 Louie's Italian Restaurant & Bar Restaurant Review: Ron Rosa, the restaurateur who brought Ecco and Campagnola to NYC, has delivered the neighborhood Italian trattoria prevalent in an earlier-era Brooklyn to Cos Cob.
-Named after his uncle, Louie's embodies Mediterranean charm and emphasizes family dining with authentic recipes and traditional dishes.
-The hunter-green paneled walls of the dining room, the dark wood and stone fireplace create a warm, inviting atmosphere.
-The menu features a number of hot antipasti such as shrimp wrapped in bacon paired with an orange Cognac sauce, and a crispy zucchini and carrot duo.
-Veal Marsala is among entrées, as is fusilli with porcini mushrooms, zucchini and fresh thyme in a marinara sauce topped with Parmigiano-Reggiano.
-The wine list features a number of regional Italian reds and whites; a glass of Montepulciano or Merlot works well with the veal.
+Named after Rosa’s uncle, Louie's embodies Mediterranean charm and emphasizes family dining with authentic recipes and traditional dishes.
+The hunter-green paneled walls of the dining room, and the dark wood and stone fireplace, create a warm, inviting atmosphere.
+The menu features a number of hot antipasti such as a grilled octopus, served over pinto beans seasoned with rosemary.
+Entrées like a hearty and home-style rigatoni with meatballs, sausage and pork rib in a marinara sauce and a classic veal Parmigiana served over capellini are consistently satisfying.
+The wine list highlights a number of regional Italian reds and whites that pair well with the menu.